 Communications system vulnerabilities: Understanding vulnerabilities and identifying adaptations for the telecommunications system is very complicated due to its varied oversight and ownership, as well as relatively limited regulation of the system.
 There are few examples of comprehensive assessments of how climate hazards impact telecommunications assets due to the complexity of the system.
-Several Cityowned buildings are related to communications infrastructure in Alameda, including Building 2 on Alameda Point (telecom switch station).
+Several City-owned buildings are related to communications infrastructure in Alameda, including Building 2 on Alameda Point (telecom switch station).
 This building is a critical facility for AT&T telecommunications infrastructure on Alameda Point.
 The vulnerability assessment concluded that this facility is not directly exposed to sea level rise and flooding but may be vulnerable to rising temperatures because it lacks an internal climate control system.
-The Alameda Point MIP includes flood protection systems that could protect Building 2 and other telecom assets on Alameda Point, but it does not cover internal adaptations for specific buildings.
+The Alameda Point MIP includes flood protection systems that could protect Buildings.
 More broadly, the communications system is critical to emergency services, and protections to ensure uninterrupted connectivity are very important.
 However, the varied ownership and oversight of the telecommunications system makes it difficult to implement adaptations because the City of Alameda does not directly control assets.